 |Prices from||£22 per month|

 Sky offers only one basic package – The Sky Entertainment Pack – which then allows you to add on just the things you want/need at the checkout.
 It's a pretty good system, all in all, but one that still relies on you knowing what channels you're going to get in the Entertainment Pack before you can really decide what else you want added on.
-Here they are.
+For more information see our Sky TV channels guide.

 Sky Atlantic: Sky Atlantic is the jewel in the crown when it comes to Sky's offered channels.
 Importantly, you won't be able to watch it any other way than to subscribe to Sky TV (or NOW TV, Sky's streaming service).
 You can't get it on Virgin, BT, TalkTalk, anywhere else in fact.
-Game Of Thrones, True Detective, Westworld, Tin Star, Fortitude, Riviera, Save Me, Patrick Melrose, The Young Pope and many, many more – Sky Atlantic remains the place to watch them all first without paying through the nose to buy the DVD.
+Game Of Thrones (now finished, sadly, but it's often there), True Detective, Westworld, Tin Star, Fortitude, Riviera, Save Me, Patrick Melrose, The Young Pope and many, many more – Sky Atlantic remains the place to watch them all first without paying through the nose to buy the DVD.

 Indian and Asian channels: Sky includes an almost-inconceivable amount of stuff in its Entertainment Pack, but worthy of special mention in how it has changed its basic offering, Sky now offers all its previously subscription-only Indian and Asian channels for nothing, for everyone.
 So if that's what your household enjoys, or if you've never sat and enjoyed a Bollywood movie before then, well, you're in for a treat.